 When the LXTSP bit is set to high, the LXT Speed Up Mode will be enabled.
 In the Speed Up Mode the LXT oscillator will power up and stabilise quickly.
 However, after the LXT oscillator has fully powered up, it can be placed into the Low Power Mode by clearing the LXTSP bit to zero and the oscillator will continue to run but with reduced current consumption.
-It is important to note that the LXT operating mode switching must be properly controlled before the LXT oscillator clock is selected as the system clock source using the CKS2~CKS0 bits and FSS bit in the SCC register, the LXT oscillator operating mode cannot be changed.
+It is important to note that the LXT operating mode switching must be properly controlled before the LXT oscillator clock is selected as the system clock source.
+Once the LXT oscillator clock is selected as the system clock source using the CKS2~CKS0 bits and FSS bit in the SCC register, the LXT oscillator operating mode cannot be changed.